One Vanderbilt: Architecture

 One Vanderbilt was designed by Kohn Pedersen Fox.
 Severud Associates was the structural engineer, Langan Engineering was the civil engineering consultant, and Jaros, Baum & Bolles was the mechanical and electrical engineer.
 Structural consultant Thornton Tomasetti worked with Severud to create models for the building's superstructure.
 Hines Interests Limited Partnership was the project manager, and Tishman Construction was the general contractor.
 The skyscraper's top floor is numbered 73.
-According to The Skyscraper Center and building permits, One Vanderbilt has 58 usable stories above ground, while according to Emporis and Hines, the building has 59 stories.
+According to The Skyscraper Center and building permits, One Vanderbilt has 62 usable stories above ground, while according to Emporis and Hines, the building has 59 stories.
 Early plans called for a 67-story skyscraper.

 One Vanderbilt's roof is 1301 ft high; including its spire, it is 1401 ft tall.
-A building on the site would normally have been restricted to 600 ft, but One Vanderbilt's developer SL Green was able to more than double this height with additional air rights.
-SL Green had transferred some air rights from the Bowery Savings Building, and it received additional air rights from the New York City government by improving public transit and adding public space to the area.
+A building on One Vanderbilt's site would normally have been restricted to 600 ft, but One Vanderbilt's developer SL Green was able to more than double this height with additional air rights.
+SL Green had transferred some air rights from the Bowery Savings Bank Building, and it received additional air rights from the New York City government by improving public transit and adding public space to the area.
 One Vanderbilt is the city's fourth-tallest building after One World Trade Center, 111 West 57th Street, and Central Park Tower.
-At completion, it was the second-tallest office building in the city after One World Trade Center, rising above the Chrysler Building.
+At completion, it was the second-tallest office building in the city after One World Trade Center.
 As of 2022, the building is the 27th-tallest in the world.
-The building cost $3.31 billion in total.

 Form and facade

+The design was required to harmonize with that of Grand Central Terminal.
+Because One Vanderbilt is taller than the nearby Chrysler Building, the city government unofficially encouraged its architects to create a "superior design".
 One Vanderbilt is set 10 ft back from the street to allow better views of Grand Central.
-On the bottom few floors, the top section of the facade slopes upward, while the bottom section slopes downward, creating a diagonal wedge.
+Also to improve views, the top section of the lowermost stories' facade slopes upward, while the bottom section slopes downward, creating a diagonal wedge.
 As a result, the lobby area on Vanderbilt Avenue (facing Grand Central) has a ceiling sloping from 50 to 110 ft from west to east.
-Above the wedged base, the building tapers at higher levels.
+Above the wedged base, the building tapers at higher levels, with a massing composed of four distinct shapes.
 The building's shape allows more sunlight to reach street level compared to alternative designs.
 Several alternatives were considered before the shape was finalized.

 The facade consists mostly of a glass curtain wall with panels that extend from the floor to ceiling of each story.
 The curtain wall was fabricated by the Permasteelisa Group.
 According to Permasteelisa, the facade is made of 8,743 pieces in 1,060 distinct shapes, covering 753500 ft2.
-Of these, about 660 panels are placed at the corners; they had to be manufactured in different shapes because the building slopes upward.
+Of these, about 660 panels are placed at the corners; they were manufactured in different shapes because the building slopes upward.
 There are two typical shapes of panels used in the facade: vision glass windows, which extend up to 22 ft high, as well as ventilated spandrels between each story, which are made of terracotta.